phetsims/qa/documentation/qa-book.md

 - If the simulation supports "Enhanced Sound", test with it on and off and verify that the enhanced sounds play when this is on and don't when it is off.
 You may need to consult the sound design document or ask the developer to figure out which sounds are in the "Enhanced" category.
 - The sound design has gone through numerous iterations by the time it is in testing, so the sound design team is past the point of soliciting general feedback, but if a QA tester encounters something with the sound design that truly strikes them as misleading, frustrating, distracting, or otherwise problematic, it is okay to log an issue.

+##### *Additional Notes about Sound:*

+* PhET-iO: When a sim is launched in Studio using Chrome, you must first interact with the sim before hearing any sound.
+This is also true for Voicing.

 ### 4.5: Online Website Testing

 The developers may occasionally ask you to test various parts of the website.
 They should provide details.